latteiscoding/OCR_project/README.md

 ```
 pip install pandas pdf2image
 ```
-3. Install Poppler (required by pdf2image for PDF processing) for your operating system.<?>
+3. Install Poppler (required by pdf2image for PDF processing) for your operating system
+   #### For Windows
+   1. Download Poppler: Go to a source for Poppler binaries such as http://blog.alivate.com.au/poppler-windows/ or search for "Poppler for Windows" for other sources.
+Download the latest version.
+   2. Extract the Zip File: Extract the downloaded zip file to a directory of your choice, e.g., C:\Program Files\poppler-xx\.
+   3. Add to PATH: Add the bin directory inside your Poppler directory to your system's PATH environment variable.
+This enables commands like pdftoppm and pdfimages to be recognized in your command line.

 ### Google Cloud Vision setup
 For details, click [here](https://cloud.google.com/vision/docs/setup) for Complete document for Cloud Vision setup and cleanup.